priyamahar/CODEALPHA/README.md

 A simple Python project to calculate total investment value using stock prices and quantities.It uses dictionaries, user input, and basic calculations.

 # 3.Basic Chatbot
-This project is a simple rule-based chatbot built using Python.The chatbo responds to basic user inputs like greetings and simple conversations using if-elif conditions and loops.
+This project is a simple rule-based chatbot built using Python.The chatbot responds to basic user inputs like greetings and simple conversations using if-elif conditions and loops.